-We expect our 2006 cash needs related to indebtedness outstanding as of December 31, 2005, to consist primarily of the following: debt service, including cash interest of approximately \$189.0 million, approximately \$179.5 million for the February 1, 2006 redemption of the remaining outstanding ATI 12.25% Notes, and capital lease payments and other notes payable (including interest) of approximately \$5.2 million.
-We expect to fund capital expenditures of between \$110.0 and \$130.0 million, principally related to new tower construction, improvements to existing towers and installation of new in-building systems in 2006.
-We also expect to use approximately \$22.7 million in cash to purchase the remaining shares of ATC South America that we do not own, as discussed above in "Business-Recent Transactions-ATC International Transactions."
-In addition, we expect to continue to fund our stock repurchase program, pursuant to which we intend to purchase up to an additional \$673.4 million of our Class A common stock in 2006.
+In 2007, we expect to fund capital expenditures of between \$130.0 and \$150.0 million, principally related to new tower construction, improvements to existing towers and installation of new in-building systems.
+In addition, we expect to continue to fund our current \$750 million stock repurchase program, which is expected to be completed by the end of February 2007, as well as our new stock repurchase program, pursuant to which we intend to purchase up to an additional \$1.5 billion of our Class A common stock through February 2008.
 We also may fund additional purchases of our Class A common stock, either pursuant to, or supplemental to, our stock repurchase program.
-We expect to meet these cash needs through a combination of cash on hand, cash generated by operations and borrowings under our credit facilities.
+We expect to meet these cash needs through a combination of cash on hand, cash generated by operations, borrowings under our credit facilities and future financing transactions.